 Co-curricular activities are defined by the Higher Learning Commission as learning activities, programs and experiences that reinforce the institution's mission and values and complement the formal curriculum.
-Examples may include student-faculty research experiences, study abroad, service learning, clubs or organizations, competing teams, honor societies, career services, etc. NCTA will annually assess these activities utilizing the principles outlined in this policy.
-All teams have courses and will continue to utilize the existing course SLO reporting structure.
-Guidance for developing student learning outcome statements and assessment procedures is available from the Assessment Committee Chair.
+Examples may include student-faculty research experiences, study abroad, service learning, clubs or organizations, competing teams, honor societies, career services, etc. The Higher Learning Commission (HLC) has established criterion regarding the role of co-curricular activities in the student learning process including assessment procedures.
+HLC Criteria for Accreditation that address co-curricular activities are as follows: